Grievance Procedures

-A grievance or disciplinary review may be available to handle claims that a person has been harmed by an action that violates the policies of either the University of Georgia or the Board of Regents of the University System of Georgia or for requested disciplinary review pursuant to the University policy entitled Conduct While Employed.
+A grievance or disciplinary review may be available to handle claims that a person has been harmed by an action that violates the policies of either the University of Georgia or the Board of Regents of the University System of Georgia or for requested disciplinary review pursuant to the University policy entitled Performance Management and Dismissals.

 Click to the review the Grievance and Disciplinary Review Policy and to access the petition form.

-The Office of Legal Affairs administers the Policy on Arrests and Criminal Charges for the University.
-Any current employee who is arrested, is the subject of a warrant, or charged with a crime (other than a minor traffic offense) shall report such incident to the Office of Legal Affairs within 72 hours of the employee becoming aware of such charge, warrant, or, in the case of an arrest, release from incarceration.
+University Human Resources administers the Policy on Arrests and Criminal Charges for the University.
+Any current employee who is arrested, is the subject of a warrant, or charged with a crime (other than a minor traffic offense) shall report such incident to University Human Resources within 72 hours of the employee becoming aware of such charge, warrant, or, in the case of an arrest, release from incarceration.

-If you have any questions about this policy, or need to report an arrest, please contact the Office of Legal Affairs at (706) 542-0006.
-You may also report an arrest using our online form.
+If you have any questions about this policy or need to report an arrest, please contact University Human Resources at (706) 542-2222.
+You may also report an arrest using UHR’s online form.

 Policy Statement